pinkkila/pinkkila-website/README.md

 Visit https://www.pinkkila.com.

 - Build with React.
-- Styled using shadcn/ui and Tailwind CSS.
+- Styled using Tailwind CSS and shadcn/ui.